data-mechanics/course-2016-fal-proj/ggelinas/README.md

 the average for all property value in each district.
 Using the average property value and sum of crimes for each district, we applied the pearson correlation coefficient algorithm and used multiple permutations.

-There were difficulties in being able to map property value in certain districts based on no real boundaries between the districts.
+There were difficulties in mapping property value in certain districts because of the lack of real boundaries between the districts.
 I compromised and computed the groupings by taking a list of zipcodes within a 1 mile radius of the property and matching that zip code with the police districts zip code.